without Internet Explorer,

 Ah, Suffocation.
 They certainly need no introduction, so I'll just get straight to it here, because with this band the proof is in the pudding.
 There are no tricks or gimmicks with these guys, and while to a degree I can understand some of the criticism that Suffo have garnered against their favor (especially that which is of the last three albums released post-reformation) I must admit that I've always been a huge fan and probably always will be.

-Some people who hear this album for the first time, as their sole introduction to Suffocation will deduce that it's merely the barbarous noise of neanderthals, but those individuals would actually be gravely mistaken.
+Some people who hear this album for the first time, as their sole introduction to Suffocation will deduce that it's merely the barbarous noise of neanderthals, but those individuals would actually be mistaken.
 In due time, with enough repeated listening it is likely that most of those people will come to realize the brilliance of Suffocation's complexity and mastery of song construction within a sphere of absolutely punishing heaviness and brutality.
 I could never decide which of their albums is my favorite, as each one up until "Despise The Sun" has it's own impeccable charm, but "Effigy of the Forgotten" seems to be the most frequent fan and band pick on all accounts, so new-schoolers may want to start here.
-However, personally I'm partial to the "Human Waste" EP.
+Personally I'm partial to the "Human Waste" EP.

 Beginning with one of my favorite songs of all time, Suffocation’s “Effigy of the Forgotten” takes no prisoners when releasing the balls out intense “Liege of Inveracity”.
 A song exploding forth with unprecedented chaos, this song features one of the first brutal death metal breakdowns, a style that Suffocation has perfected and that deathcore continues to overuse and stick in my craw.
 At 2:50 the heaviest sound comes forward from the fray of notes that was the chorus.
 It is a lumbering beast who leaves a guitar chug with every step.
 This behemoth marches forward, but is forgotten when another chorus comes.
 But, after that chorus he comes again as the sound of thunderous mechanisms click around it, what is it?
 It is the breakdown.
 This is by far the heaviest breakdown I’ve ever heard, and the reason why “Liege of Inveracity” sticks out in my mind so much.
 This breakdown symbolizes every bit of the grittiness that gives Suffocation the title of brutal death metal.
 The hardcore influence is also present as this band does hail from one of the hardcore capitals of the world, New York City.